ieeta-pt/DrAC/OHDSIVocabularies/README.md

 - RXNorm

 Then, extract the CSV files to this directory or other (but in that case, it is necessary to define the new directory in the settings file).

+This vocabularies will be also used as database for the Usagi tool during the harmonisation procedure.